egladman/wombat-pcb/README.md

 #### Rev B

 - The LED through holes on top row are slightly misaligned.
 Be patient when inserting the anode.
+- Incorrect footprint for `D1`.
+It's solderable, but tricky.

 ### Layout